albertored11/twitter-bot-randimg/README.md

 - [x] Create makefile.
 - [x] Make ```--user``` argument optional (if not provided, use default twurl user).
 - [x] Check that chosen directory exists!
+- [ ] Run everything as unprivileged user.

 Any suggestions are appreciated!